slin96/master-thesis/related-work/README.md

 ### Schema definition
 - [Automatically Tracking Metadata and Provenance of Machine Learning Experiments](#Automatically-Tracking-Metadata-and-Provenance-of-Machine-Learning-Experiments)
+- ML-Schema: Exposing the Semantics of Machine Learning with Schemas and Ontologies

 ### Distributed Training/Infrastructure
 - [Scalable Deep Learning on Distributed Infrastructures](#Scalable-Deep-Learning-on-Distributed-Infrastructures)